How to Plan a Flight Before Takeoff (So Flying Feels Effortless)

 It means deciding fewer things while airborne.

-What “Planning” Actually Means at the Intermediate Level
+What “Planning” Actually Means at the Intermediate

 Planning a flight is not a checklist.